ramiroaznar/twitter2cartodb-with-Python/example/Readme.md

 After importing the *AccordDeParis.csv* file to CartoDB, the dataset was slightly edited.
 Rows with values different from "Negative", "Neutral" and "Positive" within the sentiment column were removed using the filter tool.
 The new dataset created from this query was saved.
-Finally, a Troque Cat map was generated using the sentiment column as the Category Column.
+Finally, a Torque Cat map was generated using the sentiment column as the Category Column.

 The resulting map can be seen [here](http://bit.ly/1RLi7Fm), also a screen shot (*map.png*) has been added to this repository.